sofiawallq/awesome_aussies/README.md

 __Navigation Bar__

 + The navigation bar is featured on all three pages of the websites and includes links to all the different pages.
-It helps the user find its way the Home page/landing page, the About Page and an Contact page for further questions.
+It helps the user find its way to the Home page/landing page, the About Page and a Contact page for further questions.

 + The navigation bar is responsive and allows the user to jump between pages without having to use the ”back”-button.
-Furthermore the navigation bar has a drop down function for mobile devices so that it doesn’t take up to musch space on smaller devices.
-On larger devices such as tablets and laptops it is responsive and changes size accosrding to screen size.
+Furthermore the navigation bar has a drop down function for mobile devices so that it doesn’t take up to much space on smaller devices.
+On larger devices such as tablets and laptops it is responsive and changes size according to screen size.

-Decided to name it ”menu” for familiarity on smaller devices
++ I decided to name it ”menu” in the drop down version on smaller devices, basically because of the fact that everybody is familiar with the term and what they use a menu for.

-Color picked from header
++ The backgroundcolor for the navigation bar is picked from the header image so that they harmonize with each other.

-__The landing page header__
+__The page header__

-The landing page includes a header with an image of an Australian Shepherd to quickly give the user a feeling of the site is all about.
++ The landing page (featured on all pages) includes a header with a image of an Australian Shepherd, to quickly give the user a feeling of what the site is all about.
 The header also includes the name/title of the webpage and a text overlay that sums up the content so that the visitor can quickly deside if it’s worth to continue scrolling.
-The chosen header-images also set the color-scheme for the rest of the page, to keep the layout consistent and harmonising throughout the different features on the webpage.
+The chosen header-images also set the color-scheme for the rest of the page, to keep the layout consistent and harmonizing throughout the different features on the webpage.

 ![printscreen header](assets/images_readme/header.jpg)